-Our economy was built on the genocide of indigenous people and the violent extraction of labor from enslaved Africans.
+Our economy was built on the genocide of Indigenous people and the violent extraction of labor from enslaved Africans.
 This cruelty was justified by white people’s created illusion that those we killed, stole from, and enslaved were inferior and that white people were superior and therefore deserving of excess power and resources.
-These roots continue to feed our systems today, which produce more wealth and health for white people, and continued barriers, hardships, and disparities for people of color.
+These roots continue to feed and shape our systems today, which produce more wealth and health for white people, and continued barriers, hardships, and disparities for people of color.

 In my recent essay, “Repairing narratives: old-time and bluegrass music,” I discuss the immense and mostly unacknowledged Black cultural contributions to those genres, and Black people’s subsequent disfranchisement from them.
 I refer to the unjust economic and emotional consequences, which are ongoing.
 As I wrote in that essay, we as white people must reckon with this theft, how we are benefiting from it, and what actions we are going to take on the path towards rectification.